antking/Nebulous/readme.rst

 Additional Information
 ========================

 Please refer to the Nebulous source code for all the modules and their arguments (the code is semi-well-documented).

 Citation
 =========

 You are welcome to use and modify Nebulous, however please acknowledge its use either as is or with modifications with a citation to,

-enter citation here.
+DOI: 10.5281/zenodo.1326245